AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/https-certificate-for-rooted.md

 :::

 AdGuard for Android can [filter encrypted HTTPS traffic](/general/https-filtering/what-is-https-filtering), thus blocking most ads and trackers on websites.
 On rooted devices, AdGuard also allows you to filter HTTPS traffic in apps.
-HTTPS filtering requires adding the AdGuard's CA certificate to the list of trusted certificates.
+HTTPS filtering requires adding AdGuard's CA certificate to the list of trusted certificates.

 On non-rooted devices, CA certificates can be installed to the **user store**.
 Only a limited subset of apps (mostly browsers) trust CA certificates installed to the user store, meaning HTTPS filtering will work only for such apps.